lul29/Phys212/week-9-rc-circuits-and-magnetism/check-your-understanding-week-9.md

 It is not easy to explain from first principles where the magnetism of natural bar magnets comes from.
 Historically, we really started to have a quantitative understanding of magnetism when it was discovered that wires with current in them produce magnetic fields.

 Fundamentally, this is because moving electric charges produce magnetic fields.
-So just as we have Coulomb's law for the electric field created by an electric charge, we now will have a new law, called Biot-Savard law that tells us the magnetic field created by a moving electric charge.
+So just as we have Coulomb's law for the electric field created by an electric charge, we now will have a new law, called the Biot-Savard law, that tells us the magnetic field created by a moving electric charge.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 The Biot-Savard law can be written for point charge or for an electric current.
 There is a direct relation between the two.